Council tax FAQs

 We collect different categories of information about you, depending on the service you want from us and/or the reason why we need to process information relating to you.
 This could be personal information (for example your name and address), or other more sensitive data that we would only collect and use in very particular circumstances that are set out in law.

-• Information from DWP
+• The DWP

-• Information from Valuation Office Agency
+• The Valuation Office Agency

-• Information from Valuation Tribunal Service
+• The Valuation Tribunal Service

 How is your information used?

-• Fulfil our legal obligations to process data under the following primary legislation, and associated regulations
+We may use your information to fulfil our legal obligations to process data under the following primary legislation, and associated regulations

 • Local Government Finance Act 1988